 Windows 10’s support of HDR has been lackluster in the past, but its approach has grown better recently, with more options for control and better image improvement.
 Still, it’s always smart to experiment with disabling and enabling HDR features for your favorite activities so you can see the difference firsthand and make your decision.

-It depends on what you plan to do with your monitor.
-If you’re just working, managing spreadsheets, writing emails, or taking conference calls, it’s probably not worth upgrading.
-However, if you like to watch a lot of movies and TV on your display, or if you’re a gamer, HDR holds much more promise.
+Whether you need HDR depends on what you plan to do with your monitor.
+For working, managing spreadsheets, writing emails, or taking conference calls, it’s probably not worth upgrading.
+After all, paying more for an invisible difference in quality isn’t ideal.
+But if you like to watch a lot of movies and TV on your display, HRD could be a worthwhile investment.
+And if you’re a gamer, the technology holds much more promise.

 There are other features worth considering, like higher resolutions and high refresh-rates.
-However, if you play games with HDR support or can access HDR movies through streaming services or UHD HDR Blu-ray discs, it’s arguably one of the most important factors for any new screen upgrade.
+If you play games with HDR support or access HDR movies through streaming services or UHD HDR Blu-ray discs, HDR is arguably one of the most critical factors for any new screen upgrade.

 Yes.
-Alongside high refresh rates, HDR can make the greatest impact on your gaming visuals when done right.
-It’s not supported by all games, so make sure to check that the ones you want to play do support HDR.
-Common recent examples include No Man’s Sky, Shadow of the Tomb Raider, Days Gone, Mortal Kombat 11, Red Dead Redemption 2, and DMC5.
-For these, you’ll see a fairly dramatic benefit in visual quality with HDR turned on.
+In addition to high refresh rates, HDR can make the most significant impact on your gaming visuals.
+Then again, it’s not supported by all games, making this a hit-or-miss solution.
+Make sure to verify that the games you want to play do support HDR.
+Common (and recent) examples include No Man’s Sky, Shadow of the Tomb Raider, Days Gone, Mortal Kombat 11, Red Dead Redemption 2, and DMC5.
+This isn’t an exhaustive list, however.
+For these games (and others), you’ll see an impressively dramatic benefit in visual quality with HDR turned on.

 - The best monitors for 2020